joshgerdes/jekyll-uno/_posts/2022-08-17-connect-to-azure-sql-database-in-a-jupyter-notebook-using-python.md

 The 'Authentication=ActiveDirectoryInteractive' parameter as part of the Connection string, will prompt for an interactive Azure Active Directory prompt to display and ask for credentials to be logged in, this includes MFA support.
 If you use this method, then the username and password variables are simply placeholders.

-If you want to hardcode credentials into the Notebook _(not recommend)_, you can remove the '_Authentication=ActiveDirectoryInteractive_' section and enter in the credentials into the username and password field.
+If you want to hardcode credentials into the Notebook _(not recommended)_, you can remove the '_Authentication=ActiveDirectoryInteractive_' section and enter the credentials into the username and password field.

-Now that we have connected to the database, lets **run a test query to obtain the SQL version**:
+Now that we have connected to the database, let us **run a test query to obtain the SQL version**:

     #Sample select query
     cursor.execute("SELECT @@version;")